"I'm just starting out as a virtual assistant. What services should I offer?"

 They needed my help to manage THEM.

-I know plenty of executive virtual assistants that are working full time making between $25-$35 dollars an hour.
+I know plenty of executive virtual assistants that are working full time making between $25-$35 dollars an hour doing these exact tasks.

-Some are making a lot more.
+Some are making more.
 Some less.
 (And some a LOT more!)

 And the really cool thing?